 - Travel insurance (required – get a quote online)

 - All personal expenses

-- This holiday is not available for solo travellers
+- This holiday is available for solo travellers

 - Extra nights before the tour, along the way and at the end of the tour can be booked on request

 In case you would like to rent a bike from us, we can offer you good quality hybrid or e-bikes in excellent condition with appropriate gearing and equipment for the trip.
-All bicycles (whatever the model) are equipped with a bike lock, a helmet, a puncture repair kit, and a pump.
+All bicycles (whatever the model) are equipped with a bike lock, a helmet, bags and a puncture repair kit.
 Sample pictures attached below, note that the exact models might be different depending on the availability, but the standard will be the same.